Finding the Top Financial Advisor Firms in Greenville, South Carolina

-Family Legacy Inc. is a fee-only firm serving individuals, high-net-worth individuals, pension and profit sharing plans, trusts, charitable organizations, estates and corporations.
-The firm has several advisors managing more than 400 clients in total, and each client must meet a minimum account size requirement of $250,000.
+Family Legacy is a fee-based firm serving individuals, high-net-worth individuals, pension and profit sharing plans, trusts, charitable organizations, estates and corporations.
+Clients must meet a minimum account size requirement of $250,000.

-Some qualifications among the firm’s team include the certified public accountant (CPA), certified financial planner (CFP) and personal financial specialist (PFS) designations.
+Some qualifications among the firm’s team includes four certified public accountants (CPAs), three certified financial planners (CFPs) and two personal financial specialists (PFSs).

 Family Legacy’s advisory fees include asset-based fees and fixed fees.